wistia/wistia-open-docs/_posts/video-seo.md

 See [this article from the Google Webmaster Central Blog](http://googlewebmastercentral.blogspot.com/2008/02/cross-submissions-via-robotstxt-on.html) for more.

-<span class="seo_faq">It's been several days, when can I expect to see my video
+<span class='seo_faq'>It's been several days, when can I expect to see my video
 ranked in SERPs?</span>

 This is a good question.
 Because Google can be a bit of a black box, it's not